 Guest Post By: Jessica Heckwolf, LCMFT, LCPAT, ATR-BC

-Some reflection questions to help process the Power Animal with your clients:
+Some reflection questions to help process the final, “beautiful” art piece with your clients:

-We’d love to hear how using this art prompt works for you – please share any comments or thoughts you might have on creating Power Animals.
+I’d love to hear how using this art prompt works for you – please share any comments or thoughts you might have on creating Flowers from Garbage.

-For more on using the art to introduce and build DBT skills with your clients, please check out the new online course, Art in DBT.
-I’m thrilled to collaborate with Carolyn and Creativity in Therapy to offer this 6 credit, online course.
+For more on using the art to introduce and build DBT skills with your clients, please check out the course, Art in DBT.
+I’m thrilled to collaborate with Carolyn and Creativity in Therapy to offer this 6-credit, online course.
 Art in DBT is a wonderful opportunity to deepen and expand your ability to build DBT skills with a variety of clients using a range of art activities.
-It will including hands on experientials like “Power Animals” to help you find balance in your own work.
-Registration is now open for a limited time only.
+It will including hands on experientials like “Flowers from Garbage” to help you work through change in your own work.
 Hope to see you there!
+(P.S. – use coupon code GRATEFUL at checkout to get 25% off the course price.
+Sale ends 11/19/2021.)

 Jessica is a licensed clinical marriage and family therapist (LCMFT) and board certified, licensed clinical professional art therapist (LCPAT).
 She earned a Master of Arts degree in Marriage and Family Therapy with Specialization in Clinical Art Therapy from Loyola Marymount University, graduating with honors.
 Jessica has 15 years’ experience working with adults, families, children, and adolescents in inpatient, community, residential, day treatment, and school settings in Los Angeles, Baltimore, and Boston.
 Jessica has taught art therapy courses and workshops in university, hospital and professional conference settings.
 Her work on coordinating art therapy and DBT was published in The Arts in Psychotherapy.
 Jessica’s treatment approach is rooted in family systems and psychodynamic theory.
 Additionally, she utilizes skill training based in dialectical behavioral therapy to foster lasting change towards healthy living and relationships.
 Central to Jessica’s psychotherapy approach is use of art making as an agent for insight and catalyst for change.
 Jessica currently works in private practice in Annapolis, MD.
 She is an active painter and loves whale watching.